michaelneale/bind-mount-supercontainer/README.md

-A demonstration of a "super privileged container" that allows you to bind mount into a running orginary container from a privileged container.
+A demonstration of a "super privileged container" that allows you to bind mount into a running ordinary container from a privileged container.

 Look at `doBindMount` in `volume.py`